thegroundhogwhisperer/Ay-yahs-Greenhouse/README.md

 This is a for-fun project created for the purpose of automating and remotely monitoring climate control and irrigation in a small greenhouse.
 System automation is achieved using an ARM based CPU (Raspberry Pi 3) in combination with a Pimoroni Automation HAT.
 Remote monitoring of environmental conditions is achieved through a layered communication structure.
 This layered communication is performed using a combination of technologies such as text-to-speech software, Python scripts, and radio frequency transmissions.

-### To learn more about this project please visits our wiki page [here](https://github.com/thegroundhogwhisperer/Ay-yahs-Greenhouse/wiki).
+### To learn more about this project please visit our wiki page [here](https://github.com/thegroundhogwhisperer/Ay-yahs-Greenhouse/wiki).